Murder One 2023: The Programme!

 Harry McGee in conversation with Breda Brown

-Award-winning political journalist, Harry McGee retraces the happenings of the long hot summer of 1982 and the ramifications of the notorious Malcolm Macarthur murder case.
+Award-winning political journalist, Harry McGee retraced the happenings of the long hot summer of 1982 and the ramifications of the notorious Malcolm Macarthur murder case with Breda Brown.
 From the cat-and-mouse game to track down an unpredictable killer to Macarthur’s extraordinary capture, he considers both the life and psyche of a murderer, and that of the leading political figure of the time – a man similarly driven by greed, status and a sense of himself as existing above the law.
 True crime doesn’t come much more local than this!

 3 x 10 Readings in the Studio

-3 talented crime writers, Kitty Murphy, Gill Perdue and Casey King, have 10 minutes each to hook you as they discuss and read their work !
-Introduced by Sam Blake, their books will be on sale in our bookshop and they will be signing after the event.
+Three talented crime writers, Kitty Murphy, Gill Perdue and Casey King, introduced by Sam Blake, had 10 minutes each to hook the audience as they discussed and read their work !

 New Blood: